tassyk/security/Security-Tools.md

 - [BloodHound](https://bloodhound.readthedocs.io/en/latest/index.html) : BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory environment
 - [Hybrid analysis](https://www.hybrid-analysis.com/) : This is a free malware analysis service for the community that detects and analyzes unknown threats using a unique Hybrid Analysis technology
 - [joesandbox](https://www.joesandbox.com/) : (Online) Joe Sandbox detects and analyzes potential malicious files and URLs on Windows, Android, Mac OS, Linux, and iOS for suspicious activities
+- [Cape Sandbox](https://capesandbox.com/) : CAPE ('Config And Payload Extraction') is a malware sandbox.
+It was derived from Cuckoo with the goal of adding automated malware unpacking and config extraction..
 - [FEODO Tracker](https://feodotracker.abuse.ch/) : Feodo Tracker is a project of abuse.ch with the goal of sharing botnet C&C servers associated with the Feodo malware family (Dridex, Emotet/Heodo).
 - [#TotalHash](https://totalhash.cymru.com/) : #totalhash provides static and dynamic analysis of Malware samples.
 - [URLVoid](https://www.urlvoid.com/) : Website Reputation Checker (This service helps you detect potentially malicious websites)